William Ewart Gladstone: Chancellor of the Exchequer (1852–1855)

 During wartime, he insisted on raising taxes and not borrowing funds to pay for the war.
 The goal was to turn wealthy Britons against expensive wars.
 Britain entered the Crimean War in February 1854, and Gladstone introduced his budget on 6 March.
 He had to increase expenditure on the military and a vote of credit of £1,250,000 was taken to send a force of 25,000 to the front.
 The deficit for the year would be £2,840,000 (estimated revenue £56,680,000; estimated expenditure £59,420,000).
 Gladstone refused to borrow the money needed to rectify this deficit and instead increased income tax by half, from sevenpence to tenpence-halfpenny in the pound (from 2.92% to 4.38%).
 By May another £6,870,000 was needed for the war and Gladstone raised the income tax from tenpence halfpenny to fourteen pence in the pound to raise £3,250,000.
 Spirits, malt, and sugar were taxed to raise the rest of the money needed.
 He proclaimed:

+The expenses of a war are the moral check which it has pleased the Almighty to impose upon the ambition and lust of conquest that are inherent in so many nations ...
+The necessity of meeting from year to year the expenditure which it entails is a salutary and wholesome check, making them feel what they are about, and making them measure the cost of the benefit upon which they may calculate.

 He served until 1855, a few weeks into Lord Palmerston's first premiership, and resigned along with the rest of the Peelites after a motion was passed to appoint a committee of inquiry into the conduct of the war.